filecoin-project/filecoin-docs/content/en/smart-contracts/fundamentals/fvm-storage-deals/index.md

 For more FVM use case ideas, see the [Request for Startups](https://rfs.fvm.dev/).
 {{< /alert >}}

-Descriptions of each method, as well as links to tutorials describing the methods and best practices for programmatic storage deal making, are provided below.
+Descriptions of each method are provided below.

 ## Using a client contract